montagejs/frb/README.md

 targets are always updated incrementally.
 Numbers and boolean are emited anew each time their value changes.

+If any operand is `null` or `undefine`, a binding will not emit an update.
+Thus, if a binding’s source becomes invalid, it does not corrupt its target but waits until a valid replacement becomes available.

--   The first term is evaluated with the source value.
+-   In a chained expression, the first term is evaluated with the source value.
 -   Each subsequent term uses the target of the previous as its source.
 -   Literals are interpreted as their corresponding value.
 -   A property expression observes the named key of the source object.